pyne/pyne/docs/devsguide/new_dev_guide.rst

 	$ conda deactivate

-5. Before continuing with the PyNE installation ensure that the Python version is correct.
+5. Before continuing with the PyNE installation, ensure that the Python version is correct.